mlcommons/algorithmic-efficiency/baselines/logging_example/README.md

 What are these output files?

-Three files are written to the `logging_dir` folder:
+Four files are written to the `logging_dir` folder:
   1. `metadata.json` is created at the start of a workload and it includes the datetime, workload name, and system configuration.
   1. `packages.txt` is created at the start of a workload and it includes a list of the currently installed OS and python packages.
   1. `trial_[n]/measurements.csv` is created for each hyperparameter tuning trial and a row is appended for every model evaluation.
 The information included is loss, accuracy, training step, time elapsed, hparams, workload properties, and hardware utilization.
   1. `trial_[n]/metadata.json` is created at the end of each hyperparameter tuning trial and includes the result of the trial.
-The last row of measurements.csv and this file are very similar but can differ in the number of steps in the case that the tuning trial ran out of time but completed a few steps before running out of time but after the last model evaluation.
+The last row of measurements.csv and this file are very similar but can differ in the number of steps and runtime in one situation: when the tuning trial ran out of time but completed one or more steps after the last model evaluation.

 ### 3. Inspect the output of `metadata.json`